 Aam Olas EpisodesSocial IssuesTrending

-The Pakistan inflation crisis is not just about numbers on a report.
+Inflation is not abstract; the fuel crisis’s direct impact on Pakistan’s working class shows how rising costs destroy ordinary lives one rupee at a time.
+The Pakistan inflation crisis is not just about numbers in a report.
 On the ground, it feels like a shrinking meal, a longer queue at the pump, and another day of work that still does not cover basic expenses.

 Why the Pakistan Inflation Crisis Feels Personal